 In order to support the edge applications over the 3GPP systems, various features are defined to ensure the efficient use and deployment of edge applications, some of which include, registration, discovery, service provisioning, capability exposure and support for service continuity.

-The present document specifies the APIs in detail, needed to support the services offered by EES over EDGE-1 interface for enabling the edge applications over 3GPP network.
+The present document specifies the APIs in detail, needed to support the services offered by the EES over EDGE-1 interface and offered by the ECS over EDGE-4 interface for enabling the edge applications over 3GPP network.